The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: Introduction and main results

-where the constant $C(\Omega)$ depends only on the Lipschitz character of $\Omega.$ However the proof given on pages 1428 and 1429 in \cite{Dahlberg} contains calculations that we believe to be unjustified.
-In the following proposition, we give a counter-example which shows that the inequality \eqref{inegaltraceL2Gammabb} cannot in general be satisfied.
+In the following proposition, we give a counter-example which shows that the inequality \eqref{inegH32intro} and then the first inequality in \eqref{inegaltraceL2Gamma1bis} cannot in general be satisfied for Lipschitz domain $\Omega$, see Proposition \ref{ConterexampleH1demitrace1b}.
+However it is the case when $\Omega$ is $\mathscr{C}^{1, 1}$ as we can see in Section \ref{traces2}.

 \begin{e-proposition} [{\bf Counter Example}] For any $\varepsilon > 0$, there is a Lipschitz domain $\Omega_\varepsilon \subset \mathbb{R}^2$ and a harmonic function $w_\varepsilon \in H^{3/2}(\Omega_\varepsilon), $ with $\sqrt \varrho_\varepsilon\, \nabla^2 w_\varepsilon \in L^2(\Omega_\varepsilon) $ and where $\varrho_\varepsilon$ is the distance to the boundary $\Gamma_\varepsilon$, such that the following family is bounded with respect $\varepsilon$ and